The Consumers menu provides a view of all consumer groups for all topics in a cluster. From the consumer pages, you can:

 The consumption charts are only populated if there are Confluent Monitoring Interceptors that are set up correctly.
 For instructions, see Confluent Monitoring Interceptors.

-From the All consumer groups page, click the link for the Consumer Group ID.
+From the All consumer groups page, click the ID for your desired Consumer Group.

 Select a timeframe from the menu and click Apply.